The Entrance of Sin and Death

 Genesis 3:2-3

 • Eve was deceived by the serpent’s lie that she would not die from eating the fruit of the Tree of the Knowledge of Good and Evil.
 Her legitimate God-given desires to eat what was provided by God and be equal to the angels were corrupted into deceitful lusts by her belief in the serpent’s lie.
-It was only after being deceived that she experienced temptation, of the lust of the flesh, the lust of the eyes, and the pride of life.
+It was only after being deceived and adopting the serpent’s reasoning that she experienced temptation, of the lust of the flesh, the lust of the eyes, and the pride of life.

 Genesis 2:9, Luke 20:35-36, Genesis 3:6, 13, 2 Corinthians 11:3